open-mv-sandbox/dacti/docs/daicon.md

 #### Type ID

-The type ID is used to identify the location of components for compatibility and interoperability. components are expected to follow semantic versioning, with a major version increase resulting in a new ID.
+The `type UUID` is used to identify the location of components for compatibility and interoperability.
+Components are expected to follow semantic versioning, with a major version increase resulting in a new UUID.

-Type IDs **MUST** be unique, this enforces that there is no situation where continuing to read a table will change the components already found.
+Type UUIDs **MUST** be unique, this enforces that there is no situation where continuing to read a table will change the components already found.
 An implementation can decide to stop reading components early, if it has found the components it needs.

 A format **MAY** specify recommended component ordering to aide in detecting the best components available for a task.

 #### Data

 Components define the format of their data in the table themselves, but will typically specify a "region".
-A "region" is an offset and size, both 4 bytes long.
-If specifying an offset or a region, those should be offset by the "region offset" value in the table header.
+A "region" is an `offset` and `size`, both 4 bytes long.
+When specifying offsets, those should be added with the `entries offset` value in the table header.
 When the data specifies a region, these **MAY** overlap.

 > ⚠️ Always validate all offsets and sizes.